ASURA & SERAPHIM TROPES

 Red Filter of Doom: Once Seraphim starts gaining the upper hand against Sokar in his dimension, the colour scheme goes from cosmic purple to a blood-red light scheme, just to add to the creepy factor.

 Guttural Growler: Though, unlike her counterpart, she doesn't speak much while transformed.
 However, there are times when her grunts sound husky and downright animalistic.
-That being said, this doesn't seem to be her but rather Medea talking, since when we see the two interacting within Medea's head, the angel never utters a damn word, ever.
+That being said, this doesn't seem to be Seraphim but rather Medea talking, since when we see the two interacting within Medea's head, the angel never utters a damn word, ever.

 Light Is Good: She is a white, bright-haired One-Winged Angel form for The Hero and Messianic Archetype of Norrington's Desire, then again this is a case of Good Is Not Soft.

 Glass Cannon: Mixed with Fragile Speedster.
-Seraphim's default form is even more vulnerable to harm than an ordinary demon— at one point a punch from Sokar actually blew one of her arms off — but her practically limitless regenerative powers mean she'll keep getting back up no matter how many times she's "killed" and traditional methods of demon extermination are useless on her.
+Seraphim's default form is even more vulnerable to harm than an ordinary demon— at one point a single punch from Sokar actually blew one of her arms off — but her practically limitless regenerative powers mean she'll keep getting back up no matter how many times she's "killed" and traditional methods of demon extermination are useless on her.

 Megaton Punch: Seraphim only bothers to use one solid punch to get the job done.
 Just ask Sokar.
 That said, Seraphim is capable of Rapid-Fire Fisticuffs, but as a side effect of the above trope, she prefers not to use it.